 The origins of the Nomadic Walk

-The first few years it was simply a walk with a barbecue lunch provided by the villagers.
-Then someone had the idea to reenact the cultural traditions of the nomads who lived in this area, the Taurus mountains, and moved between the lowland pastures in the winter months and the mountain pastures in the summer months.
-To reflect these traditions people dress in traditional nomadic costume and bring their camels, horses, sheep and donkeys to the walk.
+In the first few years it was simply a walk with a barbecue lunch provided by the villagers.
+Then someone had the idea to reenact the cultural traditions of the nomads who lived in this area, the Taurus mountains and moved between the lowland pastures in the winter months and the mountain pastures in the summer months.
+To reflect these traditions people dress in traditional nomadic costumes and bring their camels, horses, sheep and donkeys to the walk.

 Folkloric dances & music